 Building your first Quantum Model#

-In order to build a Quantum Model you need to define three fundamental ingredients:
+In order to build a Quantum Model you need to define two fundamental ingredients:

-• a Decoder in charge of decoding the quantum information contained in the final state.
+• a Decoder in charge of decoding the quantum information contained in the final state we get once executing the whole circuit structure.

-Such that a single evaluation of the model, divided in the three steps Encoding -> Computation -> Decoding, takes as input classical data and outputs classical data once again.
+Following this structure, every single evaluation of the model, divided in the steps Encoding -> Circuit Composition -> Execution -> Decoding, takes as input classical data and outputs classical data once again.

 Therefore, building a qiboml model is rather immediate.
 For instance using the torch interface: